amandasbrn/discount-optimization/README.md

     a.
 Discount must be between 0.5% and 45%

     b.
 Final price must be ≥ cost

+  - The result is a table with these information: past price, past quantity, past discount, past profit, then optimized discount

 ### 4. Apply discount to random forest model

+We could either hard coding the discount percentage, or applying directly through the optimized discount